schmitt-hub/reorganizing_divisions_in_US_sports/README.md

    Finally, we let the solver *Gurobi* solve this model and obtain the optimal organization of divisions, and visualize the results on a map using Matplotlib's *Basemap* toolkit.

+## Requirements to run code
+The code uses some open-source Python packages.
+The ones that the reader may be most unfamiliar with are:
+- *Geopy*, which allowed geocoding the exact locations of the arenas as well as calculating the geodesic distances between these locations.
+- *Gurobi*, a software well-equiped for solving (and building) optimization models.
+- *Basemap*, a Matplotlib toolkit that was used for plotting the results on a map.

+## Results